 Many pool owners are happy during the summer, when a swim will help you beat the heat.
 However, owning a pool in winter can be a hassle without a heater.
-If you are undecided on what sort of heating system to use for your pool in the winter, here is a comparison of your options.
+If you are undecided on what sort of heating system to use or how to heat your pool in the winter, here is a comparison of your options.

 Solar kit: $1,000 – $4,800